Withholding Taxes: Pennsylvania

 Author: Vicki M. Lambert, The Payroll Advisor

 - Wages paid to Pennsylvania residents who work in the state are subject to withholding.
-An employee is a Pennsylvania resident for income tax purposes if certain criteria are met.
-Pennsylvania income tax must also be withheld from wages paid to certain nonresident employees for services performed in the state, unless there is a reciprocal income tax agreement in place between Pennsylvania and the other state.
+Pennsylvania income tax must also be withheld from wages paid to nonresident employees for services performed in the state, unless there is a reciprocal income tax agreement in place between Pennsylvania and the other state.
 See Withholding on Residents, Nonresidents and Expatriates.

 - Pennsylvania does not use federal Form W-4 or an equivalent state form to determine employee withholding.
 However, certain employees may file Form REV-419, Employee's Nonwithholding Application Certificate, to claim an exemption from Pennsylvania income tax withholding.
 See Employee Withholding Exemption Form.

 - To withhold Pennsylvania income tax from supplemental wage payments, employers must combine the supplemental wage payments with regular wages and withhold on the total.
 See Supplemental Wages.